TheNyle/juno-file-name-formatter/README.md

 ### What does this script do?

-Run this Bash script with the location of the downloaded folder full of music as a paramter and it will change the format from:
+This script will go to the `~/Downloads` directory (the default download location) and search for a `.zip` file that matches the `juno_download*.zip` pattern.
+This is then un-zipped, and each file within it is renamed in the following manner:

 ```
 1-Artist_Name_-_Song_Title-320kb_s_MP3.mp3